Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Take your pain medicine exactly as directed.

 Don’t drive until your doctor says it’s OK.
 And never drive if you are taking opioid pain medicine.

 Wear the support stockings you were given in the hospital.
 Wear them 24 hours a day for 3 to 4 week(s).

 Get up and carefully move around to relieve pain.

 Prevent infection by washing your hands often.
 If an infection occurs, it will need to be treated with antibiotics right away.
 Call your doctor right away if you think you may have an infection.
 Symptoms of infection include a fever or leakage of white, greenish, or yellowish-colored fluid from the incision.

 Check your incision daily for redness, tenderness, or drainage.

-Avoid soaking your wound in water (no hot tubs, bathtubs, swimming pools) until your doctor says it’s OK.
+Don't soak your wound in water until your doctor says it’s OK.
+This means no hot tubs, bathtubs, or swimming pools.

 Wait 7 day(s) after your surgery to begin showering.
 Then shower as needed.
 Carefully wash your incision with soap and water.
 Gently pat it dry.
 Don’t rub the incision, or apply creams or lotions.
 And sit on a shower stool when you shower to keep from falling.

 Don’t sit for more than 30 to 45 minutes at a time.

 Use chairs with arms, and sit with your knees slightly lower than your hips.
 Don’t sit on low or sagging chairs or couches.